-Questions - All 39.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?
-Yes No Unsure Please provide reasons for your response: They should also be required to be members of a registered dog breeding organisation with rules and regulations governing how they breed.
+Questions - All

+39. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?
+Yes No Unsure

+Please provide reasons for your response:

 40. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person?
-Yes No Unsure Please provide reasons for your response: If dogs or puppies are sold to the pet market, they should be a licensed breeder.
-Do they register as a breeder with their own Association?
+Yes No Unsure

+Please provide reasons for your response: